Jttecson/machine-learning-interview-questions/list_of_questions_mathematics.md

 38. When are two vectors x and y orthonormal? (x.T * y = 0 and both have unit norm)
 39. What is an orthogonal matrix?
 Why is computationally preferred? (a square matrix whose rows are mutually orthonormal and columns are mutually orthonormal.)
 40. What is eigendecomposition, eigenvectors and eigenvalues?
+- AKA Spectral Decomposition.
+Breaking down matrix into A, U (eigenvector matrix) and Y (eigenvalue diag matrix).
+Then AU=YU, A=U^{-1}YU.
+Matrix exponentiation is vastly simplified.
+Goes from log2(p) matrix multiplications to constant 2 matrix multiplications, for A^p.
-41. How to find eigen values of a matrix?
+42. How to find eigen values of a matrix?
+- Solve Ax=yx => (A-yI)x = 0.
-42. Write the eigendecomposition formula for a matrix.
+44. Write the eigendecomposition formula for a matrix.
 If the matrix is real symmetric, how will this change?
+- For a real symmetric matrix, the eigenvectors can be found to be orthogonal.
-43. Is the eigendecomposition guaranteed to be unique?
+45. Is the eigendecomposition guaranteed to be unique?
 If not, then how do we represent it?
+- No, we eigenvalues can be the same.
+By convention, order eigenvalues in Y in descending order.
-44. What are positive definite, negative definite, positive semi definite and negative semi definite matrices?
+47. What are positive definite, negative definite, positive semi definite and negative semi definite matrices?
+- Positive definite - all positive eigenvalues.
+Negative - all negative. semi - can be zero.
+- If A is positive definite, then x^TAx >= 0 for all x.
-45. What is SVD?
+49. What is SVD?
 Why do we use it?
 Why not just use ED?
+- SVD is a form of data reduction, taylored to the specific problem/data of interest.
+Takes some data matrix X, represents X=UEV^T. U, V are unitary square, sigma E is diagonal rectangular nxm (singular values), and ordered in decreasing order.
+U contains info about the column space of X, V the row space.
+Ordered by significance using singular values sigma_1, .. etc.
-46. Given a matrix A, how will you calculate its SVD?
+51. Given a matrix A, how will you calculate its SVD?
-47. What are singular values, left singulars and right singulars?
+52. What are singular values, left singulars and right singulars?
-48. What is the connection of SVD of A with functions of A?
+53. What is the connection of SVD of A with functions of A?
-49. Why are singular values always non-negative?
+54. Why are singular values always non-negative?
-50. What is the Moore Penrose pseudo inverse and how to calculate it?
+55. What is the Moore Penrose pseudo inverse and how to calculate it?
-51. If we do Moore Penrose pseudo inverse on Ax = b, what solution is provided is A is fat?
+56. If we do Moore Penrose pseudo inverse on Ax = b, what solution is provided is A is fat?
 Moreover, what solution is provided if A is tall?
-52. Which matrices can be decomposed by ED?
+57. Which matrices can be decomposed by ED?
 (Any NxN square matrix with N linearly independent eigenvectors)
-53. Which matrices can be decomposed by SVD?
+58. Which matrices can be decomposed by SVD?
 (Any matrix; V is either conjugate transpose or normal transpose depending on whether A is complex or real)
-54. What is the trace of a matrix?
+59. What is the trace of a matrix?
-55. How to write Frobenius norm of a matrix A in terms of trace?
+60. How to write Frobenius norm of a matrix A in terms of trace?
-56. Why is trace of a multiplication of matrices invariant to cyclic permutations?
+61. Why is trace of a multiplication of matrices invariant to cyclic permutations?
-57. What is the trace of a scalar?
+62. What is the trace of a scalar?
-58. Write the frobenius norm of a matrix in terms of trace?
+63. Write the frobenius norm of a matrix in terms of trace?

 ## Numerical Optimization
 1. What is underflow and overflow?